betheden/hebrew-grammar/content/participle_active.rst

 context.

 .. note:: The subject of a verbal participle usually
-          precedes the participle, in contrast to the normal conventions of :ref:`word_order`.
+          precedes the participle, in contrast to the normal conventions of Hebrew :ref:`word order<word_order>`.

 .. csv-table:: Example: HOS 2:10 –– expressing stative action